manoel-linux/zram-systemd/README.md

 - Support for the distro: Ubuntu/Debian/Arch/Manjaro

-- If you are using a distribution based on Ubuntu, Debian, or Arch, the script will work without any issues.
+- If you are using a distribution based on Ubuntu, Debian, or Arch, the script will work without any issues, but the distribution must have systemd.

 - ZRAM-SYSTEMD is an open-source project, and we are happy to share it with the community.
 You have complete freedom to do whatever you want with ZRAM-SYSTEMD, in accordance with the terms of the MIT license.
 You can modify, distribute, use it in your own projects, or even create a fork of ZRAM-SYSTEMD to add additional features.